 The juice is cold settled for 48 hours before it is racked from its sediments and inoculated with pure yeast cultures.
 Cold fermentation at 13°C locks in freshness and ensures an intense tropical fruit bouquet.
 After fermentation, the wine is kept on the gross lees for 4 months.
 This practice adds weight and texture to the palate.

 TASTING NOTES & CELLARING & FOOD PAIRING

-The wine has a delicate, pale straw colour with a slight green edge.
+The wine is crystal clear with a slight green edge.
 It displays an aromatic kaleidoscope, rich with perfumed peach blossom, white pear, passion fruit and lime.
 These wonderful aromas prevail on the palate with added guava, pineapple, potpourri and a hint of nettle.
 The roundness of the palate is perfectly balanced by a steely mineral zest and enjoyable long finish.
 Enjoy chilled with fresh sourdough bread and soft cheeses or lime drizzled game fish.

 2020 Gilbert & Gaillard International Challenge – Gold

 Total Acidity 6.0 g/l

 Residual Sugar 2.9 g/l